Categories

 How is the minimum wage calculated and what will change from 2025?

-- working on public holidays or weekends;
+- work on public holidays or weekends;

 - night work;